 In Lenormand, the card symbols are not esoteric at all, and we don’t have to first learn their language in order to make sense of them.

 This leads us to the third unique feature of Lenormand.

 Card combinations are the main feature of Lenormand’s approach that makes it totally unique.
-I think it’s the cornerstone of the whole practice.
+I consider it the cornerstone of the whole practice.

 Unlike with other decks, card combinations are not optional in Lenormand.
 We have to interpret them in combinations, and that’s how we can get a wide range of meanings and insights from the cards.

 There are 630 card pairs, and 7,140 triplets!
 So that is plenty for variety and unique meanings.
 Of course you’ll wonder, well how do I even begin learning that many card combinations.
 Here’s a hint: There is nothing to memorize, but we’ll get to this another day!

 So now that we know what’s the secret to getting a lot of insights from just 36 cards with everyday symbols on them, we know why we can do huge Grand Tableau readings with Lenormand.

 Because we read cards in combinations, we can string them into sentences.
 We don’t have to stop at two- and three-card combinations, we can go way beyond that and read Lenormand’s cards like words in a sentence.
 We can read much longer lines, like seven- and nine-card sentences.

 We can read the cards in any direction, in horizontal, vertical, or diagonal sentences.
 This method of doing layouts is called Tableau-style, from the French “Tableau” which means portrait.

 Tableau-style is completely unique to Lenormand.
 I would say that the key feature of Tableau-style reading is that a card is read over and over as part of different sentences.
 This is very different from the Tarot and other methods where each card in a layout has a specific position and role within the reading.